Our Experts

 Profile

-Dr. Lin Tian is a Principal Investigator at Sun Yat-sen University Cancer Center (SYSUCC).
+Dr. Lin Tian is a junior group leader at Sun Yat-sen University Cancer Center (SYSUCC).
 Lin received his B.S. degree from Shanghai Jiao Tong University in 2011.
-In the same year, Lin was enrolled in the Biochemistry and Molecular Biologygraduateprogram at Baylor College of Medicine.
-After one-year rotation, Lin joined Dr. Xiang Zhang lab at Breast Center, where Lin focused on the interactions between different components of the tumor microenvironment.
+In the same year, Lin was enrolled in the Biochemistry and Molecular Biology graduate program at Baylor College of Medicine.
+Lin joined Dr. Xiang Zhang lab at Breast Center, where he focused on the interactions between different components of the tumor microenvironment.
 Using various transgenic mouse models with deficiencies in vessel structure or T cells, Lin uncovered that activation of the CD4+ T cells can remarkably improve the function and structure of the tumor vasculature, allowing for more efficient delivery of therapeutic agents to the tumor.
 Reciprocally, restoring the function and structure of tumor blood vessels to normal can also stimulate the immune system, thereby triggering a positive feedback loop between vessel normalization and immune stimulation (Nature, 2017).

-After obtaining Ph.D degree, Lin joined Dr. Joan Massagué lab at Memorial Sloan Kettering Cancer Center as a Irvington Postdoctoral Fellow sponsored by Cancer Research Institute.
+After obtaining Ph.D degree, Lin joined Dr. Joan Massagué lab at Memorial Sloan Kettering Cancer Center as an Irvington Postdoctoral Fellow sponsored by Cancer Research Institute.
 During the post-doctoral training, Lin focused on the problem of brain metastasis of HER2+ breast cancer, a devastating disease pertinent to a poor response to HER2 targeted therapy.
-Lin created new experimental models to investigate brain metastasis, and uncovered that an over-representation of extracellular matrix deposition in HER2+ brain metastatic derivatives acts as a barrier to tumor infiltration by microglial immune surveillance (bioRxiv, 2023).
+Lin created new experimental models to investigate brain metastasis, and uncovered that an over-representation of extracellular matrix deposition in HER2+ brain metastatic derivatives acts as a barrier to tumor infiltration by microglial immune surveillance (Cancer Cell, 2024).

 In 2020, Lin took the tenure-track faculty position at SYSUCC.
-The lab is investigating how the stromal cells exhibit phenotypic and functional plasticity in response to different microenvironmental milieu, developing more effective adjuvant therapies by targeting immune-suppressive microenvironment, and actively collaborating elite clinicians at SYSUCC to transfer basic research findings to treat cancer.
+The lab (https://www.tianlab.info/) is investigating how the stromal cells exhibit phenotypic and functional plasticity in response to different microenvironmental milieu (Nature Communications, 2024), developing more effective adjuvant therapies by targeting immune-suppressive microenvironment, and actively collaborating elite clinicians at SYSUCC to transfer basic research findings to treat cancer.

 Interests